ThinkingTransistor/Sigma/ROADMAP.md

   * on top of TCP monitor
   * as a website (maybe webhost) to easily remotely monitor and do fancy stuff

+* Android / iOS monitor
+ * on top of HTTP / TCP monitor
+ * monitor only (no learning on phone)

 ## Sigma.Core.Monitors.WPF Roadmap

 * Language change within the GUI having to restart _everything_